 Open Learning Accessibility Services

 Accessibility Services are offered to eligible Open Learning students.
-As the course delivery method is different from on-campus classes, there are some differences in service and academic accommodation delivery to OL students.
+As the course delivery method is different from on-campus classes, there are some differences in service and academic accommodation delivery to Open Learning students.

-When an Open Learning student registers in a course, they have the option of indicating that they are a student who may require academic accommodations due to a disability.
-When students indicate that they may require academic accommodations, they will be asked to book an appointment (either in person or over the phone) with an Accessibility Advisor to discuss their individual needs, so that, if eligible, accommodations can be set up before the course begins.
+When an Open Learning student registers in a course, they have the option of indicating that they are a student who may require academic accommodations due to a health condition/disability.
+When students select the accessibility services requirement box, they will be asked to book a telephone appointment with an Accessibility Advisor to discuss their individual needs, so that, if eligible, accommodations can be set up before the course begins.
 Open Learning students must provide the appropriate documentation.

 Deadline to register with Accessibility Services

-For Open Learning students, the deadline to register with Accessibility Services is one month before the deadline to book final exams.
-Requests to register with Accessibility Services after this deadline will only be considered after Manager review.
+For Open Learning students, the deadline to register with Accessibility Services is six weeks prior to their final examination.
+Requests to register with Accessibility Services after this deadline will only be considered after being reviewed by the Director of Student Access and Academic Support.